iAmCorey/prompt.surf/README.md

 - Manage resources in the admin panel.
 - All changes are automatically synced with your GitHub repository.

 ---

 ## Changelog
 See [CHANGELOG.md](./CHANGELOG.md) for a detailed list of changes.

 ## Contributing

-We welcome contributions to DevToolset!
-Please read our [Contributing Guide](/data/md/add-new-developer-tools.md) for details on our code of conduct and the process for submitting pull requests.
+We welcome contributions to Prompt.surf!
+Please read our [Contributing Guide](/data/md/add-new-prompt.md) for details on our code of conduct and the process for submitting pull requests.

 ## License

-DevToolset is open-source software licensed under the [MIT license](./LICENSE).
+Prompt.surf is open-source software licensed under the [MIT license](./LICENSE).

 ## Acknowledgements

-DevToolset is built with the following tools and libraries:
+Prompt.surf is built with the following tools and libraries:
 - [GitBase](https://gitbase.app/)
 - [Favicon Stealer](https://github.com/iAmCorey/favicon-stealer)
 - [Next.js](https://nextjs.org/)